chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/image-stigs.md

 title: "STIGs for Chainguard Images"
 linktitle: "STIGs"
 type: "article"
-description: "A conceptual overview of STIGs, which are available for Chainguard Images."
+description: "A conceptual overview of Security Technical Implementation Guides, which are available for Chainguard Images."
 date: 2024-06-13T15:56:52-07:00
 lastmod: 2024-06-13T15:56:52-07:00
 draft: false